West Columbia, Texas: Government and infrastructure

 to specific state statutes prescribing powers and duties.
 City Council is composed of five Council members and a Mayor, elected at-large to two (2) year terms in nonpartisan elections.
 The day-to-day operation of West Columbia falls to a full-time City Manager.

-Economy

-Within West Columbia City limits, Columbia-Brazoria ISD, Wal-Mart, HEB, CVS, and Walgreens are major employers.
-The proximity to major cities allows many residents to commute to oil and gas industry work in nearby cities, and to Houston.

 Education

 The city is served by the Columbia-Brazoria Independent School District.

 Schools that serve the city include West Columbia Elementary School, Barrow Elementary School, Wild Peach Elementary School, West Brazos Junior High School, and Columbia High School.
 One elementary and the high school are in West Columbia.
 The junior high and Barrow Elementary are located in Brazoria.

 There is a charter school called West Columbia Charter School.

 The West Columbia Library is a part of the Brazoria County Library System.

 The Texas Legislature assigned the area in Columbia-Brazoria ISD (including West Columbia) to the Brazosport College district.

 Health services

 West Columbia is served by Central EMS.
 There is not a hospital within the city limits.
 However, Sweeny Community Hospital, Brazosport Regional, Angleton-Danbury Medical Center and Matagorda Regional are all within a 30-mile radius.